Carolinas

 Or it could be an overlooked heir, who doesn’t even know that they have claim to the property, until after your closing.
 (An heir is a person who inherits the property.)
 In these two scenarios, the third-party finds out years after your closing that they have an interest in your property.

 During the escrow period, your team (attorneys, realtor, and lender) are working very hard to get you to close on time.
-For instance, your mortgage lender or attorney will order a title search.
+For instance, your attorney will order a title search.
 The title researcher (abstractor) uses public records to find any defects ("clouds") on title that could affect the lender's or buyer's property rights.
 These include liens, easements and encumbrances.
-If the lender's title search reveals any clouds on title, we will try to resolve them.
+If the lender's title search reveals any clouds on title, your attorney will try to resolve them.

 If the abstractor doesn't find any outstanding claims or title defects,